Table from Wiki:

 Only if the work was created after 1977 does a work get the 70 years + life.
 See Cornell copyright link.

-Therefore the book The Showcase published in 1936 goes into the public domain after 2031.
+Because the copyright was renewed in 1964, The Showcase published in 1936, goes into the public domain after 2031.

 In summary, for books published between and including the years 1964 and 1977, copyright protection is 95 years.
 Published before 1964, public domain depends on if the book had the copyright renewed or not.
-While Charles Grayson only expected another 28 years of copyright protection in 1964, he received another 39 years on top of the 28 years due to subsequent changes in copyright law.
+While Charles Grayson only expected another 28 years of copyright protection in 1964, he received another 39 years on top of the 28 additional copyright renewal years plus the original 28 years due to subsequent changes in copyright law.

 It is possible for a book published in 1923 to not be in the public domain until after 2018 (1923+95) if the author took the time to have the copyright renewed!
 But because most authors didn’t renew their copyright, books published in or before 1963 have a very good chance of being in the public domain.